jaydengong17/image_to_braille/README.md

 # image_to_braille
-Converts an image to braille characters.
-Maps all pixels in image to a dot in the braille.
+This tool converts an image to a text file with braille characters.
+It maps every pixel in the image to a pixel inside the braille.
+# Requirements
+Requires pillow/PIL.
+Install:
+pip3 install pillow